mgwalker/mudz.me/main_dishes/Peanut Noodles.md

 ## Directions

 Whisk together the peanut butter and chicken broth in a bowl until well blended.
 Whisk in the garlic, ginger, soy sauce, brown sugar, sesame oil, vinegar, and chili oil.
-Set aside.
+Add to a medium saucepan and cook over medium heat, until it just begins to bubble.
+Reduce the heat to low.

 Cook the noodles according to the package directions.
 Drain thoroughly in a colander.
-Add the noodles to the bowl with the sauce and toss to combine.
-Serve topped with the peanuts and scallions.
+Add to the sauce along with the peanuts and scallions, and toss to combine.
+Serve warm.